Expat Swiss push for e-voting despite reluctance at home

 “We want to give a clear signal against the growing trend in parliament against e-voting,” OSA director Ariane Rustichelli told the assembly.

-Hans-Georg Bosch, delegate from South Africa, said e-voting was often the only possibly to exercise political rights.
+Hans-Georg Bosch, delegate from South Africa, said e-voting was often the only possibility to exercise political rights.
 The ballot papers often arrive too late to take part in votes and elections – the tools of the Swiss system of direct democracy.

 Critics have repeatedly warned of security flaws of e-voting.
 Plans are afoot to launch an initiative aimed at banning e-voting that would permanently block plans by the government to introduce it.
 More than 200 trials have been carried out at national and cantonal levels over the past 15 years.